A huge thank-you to NetGalley and the publisher for this advanced reader copy of People We Meet on Vacation by Emily Henry.

-Emily Henry took the world by storm last summer with her novel, Beach Read.
+Emily Henry took the world by storm during the summer of 2020 with her novel, Beach Read.
 I read it.
 I loved it.
 I wanted more.
-So when I had the opportunity to receive an advanced reader copy of her newest novel, People We Meet On Vacation, I was thrilled – and ready for another beachy escape.
+So when I had the opportunity to receive an advanced reader copy of her newest novel, People We Meet on Vacation, I was thrilled – and ready for another beachy escape.

 Let me start by saying I haven’t read a book in one sitting since high school.
 I don’t normally have a schedule that allows for it and when I do, I find it hard to pay attention for that length of time.
 Friends, I read all of this book in under 24 hours – 80% of it in just one sitting!
 I couldn’t get enough.
 This book provided the perfect escape and fueled my wanderlust, giving me so many travel ideas for the future.

-You’ll absolutely need to pre-order this book or pick it up when it’s released in May.
+You’ll absolutely need to pick up this book.
 Keep reading to find out why!

 Poppy and Alex.
 Alex and Poppy.
 They have nothing in common.
 She’s a wild child; he wears khakis.
 She has insatiable wanderlust; he prefers to stay home with a book.
 And somehow, ever since a fateful car share home from college many years ago, they are the very best of friends.
 For most of the year they live far apart—she’s in New York City, and he’s in their small hometown—but every summer, for a decade, they have taken one glorious week of vacation together.